dzimine/gg-protocol-conversion/README.md

 0. Create Vagrant VM.
 It will create Ubuntu 16 VM and install Greengrass Core on it.
 Check [`Vagrantfile`](./Vagrantfile) and [`./scripts/install.sh`](./scripts/install.sh) to understandwhat is happening.

 1. Install [`greengo`](http://greengo.io).
 It's a tool to describe Greengrass deployment as YAML and push it to AWS.
 Saves tons of clicks on AWS Console.
-Use the head of `master` branch.
+Use the head of `master` branch, to pick the latest changes.

     ```
     pip install git+git://github.com/dzimine/greengo.git#egg=greengo